ora0600/confluent-ksqldb-hands-on-workshop/labs/06_usecase_track-and-trace-ccloud.md

 # Use case TRACK & TRACE (Ready for Confluent Cloud)
 In retail you will send your orders to your customer, right?
 For this a shipment have be created and you should able to follow the shipment (and of course the logistic service partner and your customers too).

+In the end the following data flow is implemented using ksqlDB

 ![image](https://user-images.githubusercontent.com/73937355/116419389-4b9d3f00-a83d-11eb-91e2-fec868d32424.png)